ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/221116 Domestic Water Piping.md

    1. File or ream cut tube ends to the full original bore.
    1. The inter-membering of copper and brass with ferrous metal is not permitted.
    1. Make the transition between ferrous and nonferrous metal at an exposed and readily accessible location in a water service or at a water heater.
 Use insulating couplings at these points.
 (See Paragraph Insulating Couplings.)
+1. PIPE JOINTING
-1. PIPE JOINTING*   1.
-Steel Pipe
+	1. Steel Pipe
    1. Provide steel pipe NPS 2 and smaller with plain ends and socket weld joints or threaded ends and screwed joints.
 Provide sizes NPS 2-1/2 and over flanged or grooved with gaskets or welded.
 Welding of galvanized pipe is not permitted.
 Connect galvanized pipe with screwed fittings, companion flanges or approved mechanical couplings.
    1. Ream pipe ends and take care to prevent foreign material from entering any pipe.
    1. Make screwed joints with oil and graphite or other approved compound.
 Apply joint compound to male thread only and take care to prevent compound from reaching interior of pipe.